 Pete's Walks - Variation on 'Four Hills walk' (page 1 of 4)

 I did this 11.8 mile circular walk on Saturday, 17th April 2010.
-Click here to see a map of the walk (but only if you have already read my disclaimer and notes regarding maps).
 It was a basically a variation of my 'Four Hills walk', but done in the opposite direction (Clockwise) and with three variations that I have shown on the map.

 This was another beautiful Spring day, without a cloud in the sky.
 For the first time this year I wore my lightweight summer gear rather than the excellent Paramo gear that I wear for walking during the winter months.
-It was still a bit chilly, 7C, as I set off from the car park on Coombe Hill at about 9.30am - I did wonder about putting on my windstopper jacket, but didn't bother and in the event I was soon warm enough anyway.
-I followed the main path to the monument on top of Coombe Hill, passing some ponies and cows (including a Belted Galloway) that are used to graze the grass here.
-Instead of taking the path and bridleway to Dunsmore, I started my first variation of the day by following the Ridgeway towards Bacombe Hill and Wendover.
+It was still a bit chilly, 7C, as I set off from the car park on Coombe Hill (grid reference SP 852063) at about 9.30am - I did wonder about putting on my windstopper jacket, but didn't bother and in the event I was soon warm enough anyway.
+From the gate by the entrance to the car park I took the middle path of three, crossing an area of grass and scrub to a belt of trees, beyond which the path turned right along a broad strip of grass.
+As I followed it to the monument on Coombe Hill I passed some ponies and cows (including a Belted Galloway) that are used to graze the grass here.
+Instead of taking the path and bridleway to Dunsmore, I then started my first variation of the day by following the Ridgeway (marked by white acorn symbols) right towards Bacombe Hill and Wendover.
 As usual, there were some great views from Coombe Hill and from the path descending over Bacombe Hill, although they weren't at their best today as there appeared to be some mist or smog about - I wondered if it was anything to do with the volcanic ash from Iceland that closed all the airports for several days.

 The start of the path from the car park at Coombe Hill